 Although there is no general obligation to notify data subjects, in the event of a breach, notification may become necessary in some cases due to the general data protection principles, particularly the principle of good faith.
 The necessity and the scope of such information will depend on the circumstances – in particular, the gravity of the breach and the necessity to prevent any damages and potential abuse of the disclosed data.

 In addition, there are a number of sector and infrastructure-specific notification duties, particularly relating to financial services, telecoms, aviation, the railway industry and nuclear energy.

-Are data owners/processors required to notify the regulator in the event of a breach?
 To date, no such requirement exists under the Data Protection Act.
 However, the revised Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data of the Council of Europe contains a duty to notify the supervisory authority of data breaches which may seriously interfere with the rights and fundamental freedoms of data subjects.
-As Switzerland intends to access the revised treaty, a similar provision may be included in the Data Protection Act in the course of the pending revision process.
+As Switzerland intends to access the revised treaty, a duty to notify has been included in the preliminary draft of the revised Data Protection Act.

 Electronic marketing and internet use

 Are there rules specifically governing unsolicited electronic marketing (spam)?

 Yes, sending spam is prohibited by the Act against Unfair Competition and, as such, is subject to criminal penalties.
 According to the act, anyone will be considered to be acting unfairly if they send or arrange to send mass advertising using telecommunications with no direct connection to the requested content and in the process fail to: